ixanza/Equanimity/README.md

 - XP32 Skeleton Styles
 - Combat Gameplay Overhaul (Some people don't like the leaning and head movement)

+**NOTE.
+Dodging is provided by the Mod "The Ultimate Dodge Mod".
+Please head to System > Controls > Sneak and change the Keybind to  whatever you want to use to dodge with.
+I recommend side mouse buttons.
+If you do not change this to something else, your character will not be able to sneak or will be stuck sneaking.**

 ## Other Post Installation FAQ

 ### Controlmap